BPA in food packaging

 BPA is one of a large number of substances that may be able to interact with human hormone systems.
 These substances are called 'endocrine disrupters'.

-There is evidence that some wildlife species have been affected by coming into contact with endocrine disrupters.
-Research is still going on to establish whether BPA has this effect in humans, but results so far show it is metabolised and removed from the body as waste.
+There is evidence that some wildlife species are affected by endocrine disrupters.
+Research is still going on to establish whether BPA has this effect in humans.
+Results so far show the body metabolises it and removes it as waste.

 Rules for using BPA in food packaging

-Materials and articles that come into contact with food must comply with EU rules.
+Materials and articles that come into contact with food must follow strict rules.